TerrellSowell/Active-Directory/README.md

 - Advanced understanding of Active Directory concepts and Domain Controller application.
 - Ability to generate and recognize attack signatures and patterns.
-- Enhanced knowledge of network protocols and security vulnerabilities.
+- Enhanced knowledge of network protocols (DNS) and security procedures (Firewalls).
-- Development of critical thinking and problem-solving skills in cybersecurity.
+- Development of critical thinking and problem-solving skills in Microsoft Applications.

 ### Tools and Environement Used